- How does Neuroteach Global work?

 How might I experience Neuroteach Global with my colleagues?

 While Neuroteach Global can be experienced individually, there are many different ways in which academic departments, grade levels, divisions, schools, and entire districts can participate together.
+Here are some ideas:

 - Replace a book study or a summer reading with the novelty of Neuroteach Global, which also leads to CTTL Mind, Brain, and Education Science certification